r-gould/gpt/README.md

 A demonstration for training the model is shown in main.py, and continuations can be generated as shown in the example below.

-Config files for GPT-1, GPT-2, and GPT-3 models can be found in configs, and can be chosen from using model_name in main.py
+Config files for GPT-1, GPT-2, and GPT-3 models can be found in configs, and can be chosen from using the model_name argument in main.py

 # Example